International Students and Visiting Scholars

 The School of Education values the ways international visiting scholars enrich our community and enhance our connections to create change in the world.

-If you would like to serve as an international visiting scholar in the School of Education, please start by selecting one of the following steps:
+If you would like to serve as a Visiting Scholar in the School of Education, please review the information and follow the steps:

-If you do not already know a faculty member in the School of Education: Please complete our International Visiting Scholar Inquiry Form.
-The Global Engagement Office will review your materials and forward them to School of Education departments as appropriate.
-If a faculty member approves your request, you will be contacted by our office with this information and instruction.
-Please do not email faculty members or departments if you do not already have contacts in the School of Education.
+The Global Engagement Office will review your application and materials and forward them to the School of Education department that is identified as most fitting to your research interest.
+If the department approves your request to be a visiting scholar, you will be contacted by our office with this information and further instruction.
+Please do not email faculty members or departments in the School of Education directly.
 Instead, please complete the inquiry form and let us match you with a department and/or faculty member with expertise in your field of research, if possible.
 Submitting this inquiry form is not a formal application and does not guarantee an invitation to serve as an international visiting scholar.

 International visiting scholars must be post-PhD or terminal degree candidates.
 An overview of J-1 Scholar Status is available on the International Faculty and Staff Services website.